Kong/docs.konghq.com/app/_hub/kong-inc/application-registration/index.md

 desc: Allow portal developers to register applications against services
 description: |
   Applications allow registered developers on Kong Developer Portal to authenticate with OAuth against a Service on Kong.
-Admins can selectively admit access to Services using this [Application Registration](/enterprise/1.5.x/developer-portal/administration/application-registration) plugin.
+Admins can selectively admit access to Services using this
+  [Application Registration](/enterprise/1.5.x/developer-portal/administration/application-registration) plugin.

+  At least one OAuth2 grant flow (typical use case) must be enabled for the plugin on a Service:
+  - Authorization Code
+  - Client Credentials
+  - Implicit Grant
+  - Password Grant

   <div class="alert alert-red">WARNING: This functionality is released as a <a href="/enterprise/latest/introduction/key-concepts/#beta">BETA</a> feature and
   should not be deployed in a production environment.